 Realising the energy potential of waste

-There are big opportunities to further develop our bioenergy capability to help decarbonise Australia's energy sector, while offering reliable baseload supply and reducing the amount of waste ending up in landfill.
-There are considerable cost, technical and social challenges to be addressed however, and that is where CSIRO plays a role.
+There are big opportunities to further develop our bioenergy capability to help decarbonise Australia's energy sector, and contribute to a circular economy while offering reliable supply of electricity and reducing the amount of waste ending up in a landfill.

 Addressing technical barriers